Ricci flow: Type I and Type II singularities

 Otherwise the singularity is of Type II.
 It is known that the blow-up limits of Type I singularities are gradient shrinking Ricci solitons.
 In the Type II case it is an open question whether the singularity model must be a steady Ricci soliton—so far all known examples are.

 Singularities in 3d Ricci flow

 In 3d the possible blow-up limits of Ricci flow singularities are well-understood.
-By Hamilton, Perelman and recent work by Brendle, blowing up at points of maximum curvature leads to one of the following three singularity models:
+From the work of Hamilton, Perelman and Brendle, blowing up at points of maximum curvature leads to one of the following three singularity models: